cloudfoundry/cf-networking-release/src/example-apps/proxy/README.md

 10.255.208.54 # IP address of the proxy app making the request
 ```

+## `/eventuallyfail`

+[Eventually Fail handler)(./handlers/eventually_fail.go) responds to the first
+5 requests with a 200 status code.
+After the 5th request the endpoint responds
+with a 500 status code.
+You can configure how many times the endpoint should
+succeed before failing by setting the `EVENTUALLY_FAIL_AFTER_COUNT` env var.
+This endpoint was created to test app healthchecks.

 ## `/ping/${destination}`

 [Ping handler](./handlers/ping_handler.go) shells out to `ping` to ping the